 The S.J.D.
 Program provides a unique opportunity for outstanding international law graduates to study at the UCLA School of Law.
-In the fifty years since its foundation, UCLA School of Law has grown to an institution of about 950 students and approximately 100 full and part-time faculty members.
+In the sixty years since its foundation, UCLA School of Law has grown to an institution of over 1,000 students and approximately 100 full and part-time faculty members.
 It is recognized by academic surveys to be among the twenty best law schools in the United States.
 The school is particularly noted for the unsurpassed expertise of its faculty, whose intellectual strength is balanced by commitments to improved instructional programs and an active recognition of social responsibilities.

 UCLA is the premier university in the Los Angeles metropolitan area, a dynamic, cosmopolitan cultural center of more than ten million people.
-A vital part of the nine-campus University of California system, UCLA has reached national prominence in a variety of disciplines and consistently ranks in the top half-dozen universities in the nation, judged by its academic peers and in terms of fellowships and grants awarded.
-UCLA now has over 37,000 students enrolled in 13 schools and colleges, 69 departments, and 23 research units.
-Its 19 libraries hold approximately 7.5 million volumes.
+A vital part of the nine-campus University of California system, UCLA has reached national prominence in a variety of disciplines and consistently ranks in the top half-dozen universities in the nation, as judged by its academic peers and in terms of fellowships and grants awarded.
+UCLA enrolls approximately 45,000 students across 13 schools and colleges, in over 100 academic departments, and in 23 research units.
+Its 19 libraries, special collections, and archives hold approximately 12 million print and electronic volumes.